stimms/Blog/blog/source/_posts/when-to-unit-test.md

 <script async="" charset="utf-8" src="//platform.twitter.com/widgets.js"></script>

-On the other side of the debate the more pragmatic Greg young and Jimmy Bogard were suggesting that blindly testing everything is anaiveapproach.
+On the other side of the debate the more pragmatic Greg young and Jimmy Bogard were suggesting that blindly testing everything is a naive approach.
 One should pick and choose the code to test.
 How much code should be tested?
 Well [it depends](http://lostechies.com/jimmybogard/2013/03/12/elaborating-on-it-depends/).
-I've been in the same boat as Jimmy, testing nothing, testing everything and testing somethingin-between.
+I've been in the same boat as Jimmy, testing nothing, testing everything and testing something in-between.
 What's the right mixture?
 I have no idea.

 To me it comes down to: what is of value to your business.
-What's theconsequenceto failure?
+What's the consequenceto failure?

-If you're a bank then theconsequenceof failure is pretty bad.
+If you're a bank then the consequence of failure is pretty bad.
 If you're a service like twitter then it isn't too bad.
 For a long time twitter was super unreliable, but they got through it and became highly successful.

 <div class="wp-caption aligncenter" id="attachment_2459" style="width: 310px">[![Remember this guy?](http://stimms.files.wordpress.com/2013/03/failwhale.jpg?w=300)](http://stimms.files.wordpress.com/2013/03/failwhale.jpg)Remember this guy?